melrakaibyxo/rapid-qc/docs/rules/single-responsibility-rule-of-one.md

 The key is to make the code more reusable, easier to read, and less mistake prone.
 As the app grows, this rule becomes even more important.

+Consider limiting files to 400 lines of code.

 Why?
 - One component per file makes it far easier to read, maintain, and avoid collisions with teams in source control.
 - One component per file avoids hidden bugs that often arise when combining components in a file where they may share variables, create unwanted closures, or unwanted coupling with dependencies.